Louis Joseph, Prince of Condé

 Louis Joseph de Bourbon (9 August 1736 – 13 May 1818) was Prince of Condé from 1740 to his death.
 A member of the House of Bourbon, he held the prestigious rank of Prince du Sang.

+During the French revolution, Louis was a supporter of the monarchy.

 Youth

 Born on 9 August 1736 at Chantilly, Louis Joseph was the only son of Louis Henri I, Prince of Condé (1692–1740) and Landgravine Caroline of Hesse-Rotenburg (1714–41).
 As a cadet of the reigning House of Bourbon, he was a prince du sang.
 His father Louis Henri, was the eldest son of Louis de Bourbon, Prince of Condé (known as Monsieur le Duc) and his wife Louise Françoise de Bourbon, legitimated daughter of Louis XIV and Françoise-Athénaïs de Rochechouart, Marquise de Montespan.

 During his father's lifetime, the infant Louis Joseph was known as the Duke of Enghien, (duc d'Enghien).
 At the age of four, following his father's death in 1740, and his mother's death in 1741, he was placed under the care of his paternal uncle, Louis, Count of Clermont, his father's youngest brother.